-Children are assessed both formally and informally in a variety of ways:
+Children are assessed both formally and informally in a variety of ways, to inform future provision and to monitor and track progress: These include:

 Your children will be learning new skills, acquiring new knowledge and demonstrating their understanding through seven areas of learning and development.
 Children should mostly develop the three prime areas first: - communication and language, physical development and personal social and emotional development.
 As children grow, these prime areas will help them develop skills in four specific areas: - literacy, mathematics, understanding the world and expressive arts and design.
 Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outside.